-Candidates for the Behavioral Health Court Program may be identified at any phase of the pretrial or post conviction supervision process including defendants under conditional release.
-Individuals referred to the Behavioral Health Court Program need to be competent enough to participate in and understand the court process as well as meet one of the following eligibility criteria:
+Candidates for the Behavioral Health Court Program may be identified at any phase of the pretrial or post-conviction supervision process including defendants under conditional release.
+Individuals referred to the Behavioral Health Court Program need to be competent enough to participate in and understand the court process.

 Candidates meeting the above criteria may be referred to the Behavioral Health Court Program.
 Candidates are accepted by a consensus of all team members.
 Participation in the program is voluntary.